 Discovering our beautiful region

-The Charente Maritime coastline is cradled by the waters of the Atlantic Ocean.
-The department boasts 463 km of coastline and is surrounded by an archipelago of islands that bring you the sweetness of life: the islands of Oléron, Ré, Aix, and Madame.
+Charente-Maritime is cradled along its coastline by the waters of the Atlantic Ocean.
+The department is defined by 463 km of coastline and embraced by an archipelago of islands that bring you the good life: the islands of Oléron, Ré, Aix and Madame.

-The Charente Maritime in the lands of La Rochelle with its 2 towers and its old port in Saintes and its arenas passing through Rochefort with the Corderie Royale, the arsenal from where the Hermione sets sail.
+Charente Maritime inland from La Rochelle with its 2 towers and its old port to Saintes and its arenas passing through Rochefort with the Royal Rope Factory, the arsenal from which the Hermione sets sail.

-Alongside La Rochelle and its old port, the royal rope factory of Rochefort and its arsenal from where the Hermione sails towards America, Saintes and its arenas, the ancient fortifications of Vauban, several sites are listed as World Heritage sites by UNESCO: The citadel of Saint Martin de Ré, the Saint-Eutrope basilica of Saintes, the Pilgrims' Hospital of Pons and the Church of Saint Pierre de la Tour d'Aulnay.
+Alongside La Rochelle and its old port, the royal rope factory of Rochefort and its arsenal from which the Hermione sets sail for America, Saintes and its arenas, the old fortifications of Vauban, several sites are listed as world heritage sites by UNESCO: The citadel of Saint Martin de Ré, the Basilica of Saint-Eutrope of Saintes, the Pilgrims' Hospital of Pons and the Church of Saint Pierre de la Tour d'Aulnay.

 The salt marshes of the Seudre estuary provide access to its hinterland and its many architectural treasures.

-The Seudre estuary invites you to its salt marshes and oyster farms.
-Its hinterland overflows with numerous architectural treasures and sprawls with vineyards: Cognac and Pineau accompany the region.
-On the gastronomic podium, the region blends seafood and local produce.
+The Seudre estuary invites you to explore its salt marshes and oyster farms.
+Its hinterland abounds with architectural treasures and boasts vineyards: Cognac and Pineau are integral to the region.
+At the forefront of gastronomy, the area blends seafood and local produce.

-The Marennes Oléron oyster, known throughout the world, is the renown of Charente Maritime and more particularly of the Pays Marennes Oléron.
+The Marennes Oléron oyster, known throughout the world, is the pride of Charente Maritime and more particularly of the Marennes Oléron region.

-To the west, its immense oyster basin has made the department famous for its fine, special claire oysters, known worldwide, best enjoyed with Surgères butter.
-Its mussels raised on bouchots, its famous potato with a hint of iodine, the salt harvested in the salt marshes, and its specialty cheese, La Jonche, made from curdled cow's milk placed on a rush mat from the marshes.
-As a condiment, in vinegar, or raw, the samphire (Samphire) is a marsh plant.
+To the west, its vast oyster-farming basin has made the department famous for its fine and special oysters from the claires, known worldwide and best enjoyed with Surgères butter.
+Other notable products include mussels raised on bouchots (mussel beds), its famous potato with a slightly briny taste, salt harvested from the salt marshes, and its specialty cheese, Jonche, made from cow's milk curd placed on a rush mat from the marshes.
+Samphire, a marsh plant, is used as a condiment, pickled or eaten raw.

-Charente Maritime is an ideal playground for water sports and nautical activities.
-Whether on the open sea, on a lake, on the river, blown by the wind, or with your feet in the sand... all sports are permitted here.
-Inland, Haute Saintonge offers numerous hiking trails.
+Charente-Maritime is an ideal playground for water sports and nautical activities.
+Whether on the open sea, a lake, or a river, propelled by the wind or with your feet in the sand… here, all sports are possible.
+Inland, the Haute Saintonge region offers numerous hiking trails.

-Charente Maritime is an ideal playground for sports and nature lovers.
-At sea, you can enjoy several water sports: sailing, surfing, sea kayaking, and paddleboarding.
-The 50 km coastal path is ideal for hiking, as are the inland areas and forests.
-Haute Saintonge offers numerous trails for horseback riding.
-The marshes are a vast fishing area, as are the rivers and seaside banks.
+Charente-Maritime is an ideal playground for sports and nature lovers.
+At sea, you can enjoy a variety of water sports: sailing, surfing, sea kayaking, and paddleboarding.
+The 50 km coastal path is perfect for hiking, as are the inland areas and forests.
+The Haute Saintonge region offers numerous horseback riding trails.
+The marshes provide a vast fishing ground, as do the rivers and coastal shores.

-Charente Maritime is marked by dominant sunshine, allowing you to enjoy a wide expanse of beaches that line its coasts.
+Charente Maritime is characterized by a dominant sunshine which allows you to enjoy a wide expanse of beaches which border its coasts.

-The department is marked by dominant sunshine and light rain: ideal weather for successful holidays or weekends.
+The department is characterized by predominant sunshine and low rainfall: ideal weather for successful holidays or weekends.

 Share